Land-use planning: Indigenous communities

 Land use planning is an important method for sustainable development for Indigenous communities.
 Indigenous peoples in the United States and Canada often have fragmented or diminishing land bases with limited uses.
 Oftentimes, these land bases are also far from urban centers and with limited expansion ability.
-Since European settlers first began colonizing the American Continent, Indigenous peoples have 98.9% of their land, a Yale study found.
+Since European settlers first began colonizing the American Continent, Indigenous peoples have lost 98.9% of their land, a Yale study found.
 The lands indigenous peoples were forced onto are facing current and future climate-change related risks.
 This fact leads to the perpetuation of systematic inequity for Indigenous peoples, since livelihoods, preservation of culture and tradition, access to adequate housing, and access to resources are all factors that are deeply rooted in land.
 Many Indigenous groups are embracing land use planning to determine the future of their territories.
 In Canada, for example, the Dehcho First Nations have developed a land use plan that honors cultural traditions and Elders' knowledge, and incorporates conservation, development zones, and other categories.
 This plan, which has been extensively researched, can serve as an excellent model for other Indigenous Nations, and for cities and areas across North America.